dhis2-metadata/TBCS-TB_Case_Surveillance/docs/tb_cs-design.md

 ![The suspected case results as negative](resources/images/tb_cs_011.png)

+Independently from whether the diagnosis is positive (laboratory- or clinically-derived) or negative, the tracker presents two key dates: date of diagnosis and date of notification.
+The former is the date when the patient was diagnosed, while the latter is teh date on which they received the notificatin of their status.
+Although the use of these dates might be subject to change depending on the implementation, it should be noted that the period boundary for the PIs counting notifications (e.g. All TB cases notified), is based on the fate of diagnosis as per WHO guidelines.
+The primary purpose behind the inclusion of the date of diagnosis and the date of notification within the system is to facilitate future analysis and potential applications.
+For instance, these timestamps can serve as valuable metrics for evaluating service quality and ascertaining the efficiency with which healthcare facilities promptly inform patients.

 Once a presumptive case is bacteriologically confirmed or clinically diagnosed, they should receive a **TB registration number**.
 This information is also highlighted as a **reminder in the Feedback** window on the top right corner of the data entry screen just above the enrollment information.
 The clinician/data entry clerk should therefore reopen the enrollment window and assign a TB registration number according to the national guidelines.
 Although the default configuration leaves this space blank and editable, implementers might want to consider if an automatic assignment of a number (or alphanumeric sequence) would be appropriate as per the local workflow.

 ![TB registration number assignment for clinically and bacteriologically diagnosed cases](resources/images/tb_cs_019.png)